 - MasterFader for the Mac and PC.
 It would be convenient to not to have to use the iPad.

-In 2015 there seem to be some more options coming out that really fit into the Mobile DJ category of audio processing.
-Behringer is launching the XR12 and XR16, a smaller version of the XR18 that is really aimed for these types of applications.
-AT $300 and $500 they are very price competitive and even includes built-in WiFI.
+In 2015 there seem to be some more options coming out that really fit into the Mobile DJ category.
+Behringer is launching the XR12 and XR16, a smaller version of the XR18.
+At $300 and $500 they are very price competitive and even include built-in WiFI.
 But it does not seem you can play native files from the iPad so you would need a playback source of some kind for ceremonies.

-Soundcraft has launched the Ui12 and Ui16, which steps things up a notch with not only WiFi, but also a dbx feedback canceler.
-However there seems to be some bugs that need to be worked out before this can be placed into a critical application.
-You can read my review of the Ui16 here.
+Soundcraft has launched the Ui12, Ui16, and Ui24R which steps things up a notch with not only WiFi but also a dbx feedback canceler.
+However, there seem to be some bugs that need to be worked out before this can be placed into a critical application.
+You can read my review of the Ui16 here and my Ui24R here.